aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md

 platform:
   trident:
     forwarding_table_partition: < partition >
+  # Most of the platform sand options are hardware dependant and optional
   sand:
+    # The traffic-class to network-qos mappings must be unique
+    qos_maps:
+      - traffic_class: < 0-7 >
+        to_network_qos: < 0-63 >
     lag:
       hardware_only: < true | false >
       mode: < mode | default -> 1024x16 >